craigmckeachie/react-course/labs/js/testing/T4-NestedComponents.md

 - jest.mock('../ProjectCard', () => () => 'ProjectCard');
 ```

 > We would like the snapshot to be shallow.
-We can achieve this by installing and registering a better serializer for enzyme's `ShallowWRapper`
+We can achieve this by installing and registering a better serializer for enzyme's `ShallowWrapper`

 1. **Open** a `command prompt` (Windows) or `terminal` (Mac).
 1. Change the **current directory** to `working\keeptrack`.